Adaptation (film): Cast

 Cage played the dual role of Charlie and his fictional brother, Donald.
+He turned down the role of Norman Osborn / Green Goblin in Spider-Man (2002) in favor of the film.
 He took the role for a $5 million salary, and wore a fatsuit during filming.

 Streep expressed strong interest in the role of Susan Orlean before being cast, and took a salary cut in recognition of the film's budget.
 John Turturro was approached to portray John Laroche.
 Cooper strongly considered turning down Laroche, but accepted it after his wife urged him to.
 Albert Finney, Christopher Plummer, Terence Stamp, and Michael Caine were considered for the role of Robert McKee, but McKee personally suggested Brian Cox to filmmakers.

 John Cusack, Catherine Keener, John Malkovich, Lance Acord, Thomas Patrick Smith, and Spike Jonze have uncredited cameos as themselves in scenes where Charlie Kaufman is on the set of Being John Malkovich, which he also wrote.
 Additional cameos include director Curtis Hanson as Orlean's husband and David O. Russell as a New Yorker journalist.